dreibh/hipercontracer/src/SQL/README-PostgreSQL.md

-# PostgreSQL Seup for HiPerConTracer Database
+# PostgreSQL Setup for a HiPerConTracer Database

-NOTE: This is a very brief overview of the setups to install, configure and prepare a PostgreSQL server to import HiPerConTracer results.
-Take a look at more detailed general PostgreSQL documentation for more details!
+NOTE: This is a very brief overview of the steps to install, configure and prepare a PostgreSQL server to import HiPerConTracer results.
+Take a look at more detailed, general PostgreSQL documentation for more details!

 ## Basic Installation